consensusnetworks/token-starter/README.md

 2. Change `.env.example` to `.env`.

-3. Fill in your network info. `NETWORK` and `CHAIN` can stay the same as the example (and `DATADIR` and `PASSWORD` can remain blank).
+3. Fill in your network info. `NETWORK` and `CHAIN_ID` can stay the same as the example (and `DATADIR` and `PASSWORD` can remain blank).
 You'll need to pick one of the accounts listed in the output from the previous step and copy the account # and private key to `ADDRESS` and `KEY`, respectively.

 4. Update `NAME`, `SYMBOL`, `SUPPLY` and `DECIMALS` with your desired token info.